Botnet attack analysis of Deflect protected website blacklivesmatter.com

-DoS providers responded to the use of caching by creating a bot that tricks the cache into thinking that they are requesting a page that was never requested before.
+DOS providers responded to the use of caching by creating a bot that tricks the cache into thinking that they are requesting a page that was never requested before.
 These “Cache-bypass” HTTP Floods are bots that add a randomized query at the end of their requests.
 These randomly generated queries cause a cache to view each request as a new request, even though the bots we are examining in this report only ever requested the main BLM URL “blacklivesmatter.com”.

-GoldenEye is a Layer 7 DoS tool.
+GoldenEye is a Layer 7 DOS tool.
 It allows a single computer to open up multiple connections to a website, each of which pretends to be a different device.
 To do this, GoldenEye provides a different user agent string for each connection.
 Over the combined hour and a half of attacks, these 11 bots pretended to be hundreds of different types of users to avoid detection.

-Later in the evening of April 30th another attack consisting of just under 11,000 connections was attempted.
+Later in the evening of the 30th another attack consisting of just under 11,000 connections was attempted.
 This attack used an improved “Fully Randomized NoCache Flood.”
-While the attack starts with 9 bots using something similar to the code used by GSH, a single address joins a minute into the attack and quickly dwarfs the other attackers in both number of connections and variety of user agents that it employs.
+While the attack starts with 9 bots using something similar to the code used by GSH, a single address joins a minute into the attack and quickly dwarfs the other attackers in both number of connections and the variety of user agents that it employs.

 If it were not for the variety of intensity and method used by the individual addresses, attacks like this would look like they involved a single actor.
-But as is common for attacks against the BLM website, this attack starts slowly with one or two initial actors, who are then joined by a small mob of “bandwagon bullies.”
+But, as is common for attacks against the BLM website, this attack starts slowly with one or two initial actors, who are then joined by a small mob of “bandwagon bullies.”
 As was seen in the early GSH attacks, they share the tools used in their attacks with the other attackers.
 Whoever this late attacker is, they are clearly not just another member of the team.
-This attacker has considerably different network resources and likely software that allows them to have far more impact than all the participating GSH team members.
+This attacker has considerably different network resources and likely software that allows them to have far more impact than the all the participating GSH team members.